shitangzi/nlpfinal_eco_reviews/README.md

-# GRU-based Sentiment Analysis for E-commerce Reviews README
+# Bayes and GRU-based Sentiment Analysis for E-commerce Reviews README
 **Author**: Sitang Gong (sg669), Jieying Zhang (z450), Chelsea Lyu (jl1230)
 ## Project Overview
 The goal of this project is to analyze user reviews and classify their sentiment to determine if a product is recommended by users.
-We built a GRU-based model to analyze e-commerce reviews and determine whether users recommend a product.
+We built both Bayes and  GRU-based models to compare and analyze e-commerce reviews and determine whether users recommend a product.
 By using product ratings as additional input and training the model on a larger dataset, we improved its ability to capture patterns in the reviews.

 ## Data Process Folder
 ### CSV file: